 Your employer may offer numerous insurance plans.
 Worth noting: All of these should meet ACA requirements.
 That's why it's important to carefully consider your options before determining which plan to use.
 Here's how to find a plan that works for you.

 The first thing to consider is how much each plan will pay to cover your expenses.
 A good plan will have no lifetime benefit maximum.
-If something such as cancer were to happen to you, you would be surprised at how quickly you will reach that limit.
-If you do not have the option of the no lifetime benefit maximum, you should choose the highest available maximum and annual maximum you can afford.
+While these limits may seem high at first glance, if you were to deal with a catastrophic health event like cancer, you may be surprised at how quickly you will reach that limit.

-You should look at how much your deductible is each year, as well.
-This is the amount that you have to pay out of pocket before your insurance will start paying for part of the cost.
-Some insurance plans have you pay the deductible before they will cover office visits.
-Other insurance plans require a co-payment for office visits and do not count that amount towards the deductible.
+Consider the amount of your annual deductible, as well.
+Remember, your deductible is the amount that you will be required to pay out-of-pocket before your insurance will kick in.
+Some insurance plans will even have you pay the deductible before they will cover routine office visits.
+Others require a co-payment for office visits and do not count that amount towards the deductible.

-Next, consider the out-of-pocket maximums that each plan has listed.
-Once you reach this limit your insurance will cover everything else (except for co-payments).
-If you have a high deductible health insurance plan, your maximum out-of-pocket costs should be the same as your deductible.
+Next, consider the out-of-pocket maximums for each plan.
+Once you reach this limit, your insurance will cover everything else, except for monthly premiums.
+If you have a high deductible health insurance plan (HDHP), your out-of-pocket costs will be a bit higher.
 There are hybrid plans with a high deductible that continue to require co-payments after you meet the deductible.
-These accounts will not qualify for health savings accounts.
+These plans will not qualify for health savings accounts (HSAs).

 - Look at the limits on coverage